 In other words, expect him to push the envelope, while at the same time adhering to the wisdom of the basics, lessons he says he’s learned from mentors such as Chef Philippe Givre and Stephane Cheramy.

-Other chefs he admires –and where he enjoys eating out when he’s “off duty” -- include Rich Table, Al’s Place, and the Liholiho Yacht Club.
+Other chefs he admires and where he enjoys eating out when he’s “off duty” include Rich Table, Al’s Place, and the Liholiho Yacht Club.

 Seasonality is the number one driver behind CAW’s offerings and Chef Werner admits he’s always looking to the market for guidance, searching for interesting tastes, textures and visuals.

 Spring, for him, means the return of strawberries and local greens.
 And then figuring out ways to use those flavors in other ways.
-Dehydrated strawberries, for example, are on his mind with plans for powdering them and tempering with white chocolate or rose.
-“It would be really easy in confectionary to use a strawberry flavor addictive, but if you can get the real nuance of strawberry and push that flavor in another way, that’s so much better.”
+Dehydrated strawberries, for example, are on his mind with plans for powdering and tempering them with white chocolate or rose.
+“It would be really easy in confectionary to use a strawberry flavor additive, but if you can get the real nuance of strawberry and push that flavor in another way, that’s so much better.”

 Presentation is another big part of the CAW experience.
 Chef Werner says if he weren’t a chef he’d probably be a photographer as he’s very drawn to aesthetics.
 And indeed, read a review: Many have compared his cakes and pastries to art.
 Even the CAW spaces are known for their gorgeousness.

-As for the story behind Rebel Within: he says it evolved after being with a friend in France and seeing a savory cake filled with all the scrapes of saucisson at a random butcher shop they visited.
+As for the story behind Rebel Within: he says it evolved after being with a friend in France and seeing a savory cake filled with all the scraps of saucisson at a random butcher shop they visited.
 “The words ‘savory cake’ stuck with me,” he says and so I tried to recreate that once back home.
 He then went through a bunch of iterations, trying it first as a loaf cake and making it very seasonal and farm driven with lots of veggies.
 But the only ones buying it were European guys.
 So, he started whittling it down to more of a traditional breakfast dish and making it singular – like a muffin that you can grab and go.
 “Once we put it into a more mobile item, with a soft boiled egg that oozes when you cut it, it took off,” he says.
 “I don’t think the American consumer could wrap their heads around it before.”